 For years we’ve sustained the ranking of No. 1 UK literary consultancy; now we’ve launched in America, making us the first transatlantic literary consultancy.

 Cornerstones has over 60 editorial consultants, all chosen for their agenting, publishing or writing experience.
 Every report is checked in-house to ensure a consistency and quality of advice that is paramount to our service.
-Michele Rubin, our US managing editor; Alex Hammond, editorial and social media guru; Julie Gourinchas, our editorial assistant; and myself are all on hand to answer your queries and guide your progress; and Dionne McCulloch and Natalie Young handle our new author enquiries.
-Kathryn Price, my co-director for ten years, now works purely in editorial.
+Michele Rubin, our US managing editor; Julie Gourinchas, our UK managing editor; Sarah Rouse, our assistant editor; and myself are all on hand to answer your queries and guide your progress.
+The core team works alongside Natalie Young to handle our new author enquiries.
+Kathryn Price, my co-director for ten years, is now our chief editor and course tutor.

 Former Times journalist and Arts Editor of Prospect Magazine, Natalie Young is the bestselling author of Season to Taste or How to Eat Your Husband, published by Hodder Headline in the UK in 2014, Little Brown in the US and translated into several languages.
-Natalie is currently working with a film director to bring Season to Taste to the big screen.
-Her first novel, We All Ran into the Sunlight was published by Short Books in 2011 and she has recently completed her third.
-She is a part-time student on the Goldsmiths PhD in Creative Writing and works for Cornerstones on the editorial team.
-She lives in London with her two children.
+Natalie is currently working with an all-women director, producer, writer team to bring Season to Taste to the big screen.
+Her first novel, We All Ran into the Sunlight was published by Short Books in 2011 and she is currently working on her third.
+She is a laser-sharp editor and passionate mentor of new authors and has been on the Cornerstones editorial team since October 2016.